PolishHunter/CarPickerdia/README.md

 4. As a user, I want to have a text form where I express my feelings regarding the app and send it to the administration.

-6. As a user, I want to be able to see the name of the car, production year and some of the other crucial specification, so that I know which one to afford.
+5. As a user, I want to be able to see the name of the car, production year and some of the other crucial specification, so that I know which one to afford.

-7. As a user, I want to have a try again option, so that I can receive some different car proposals.
+6. As a user, I want to have a try again option, so that I can receive some different car proposals.

-8. As a user, I want to have an option to download the picture of the car, so that I can search for it through Google Graphics.

-9. As a user, I want to have a directory where I could store all the car proposals previously done, so that I can go back and compare with the other results.

-10. As a user, I want to have a suggest button in the search view, so that I can get a visual representation of the car as an image.
+7. As a user, I want to have a suggest button in the search view, so that I can get a visual representation of the car as an image.

-11. As a user, I want to get the name of the manufacturer displayed over the image, so that I know what cars I am going to search for.
+8. As a user, I want to get the name of the manufacturer displayed over the image, so that I know what cars I am going to search for.

-12. As a user, I want to have a search field so that I can type in the name of the specific car brand.
+9. As a user, I want to have a search field so that I can type in the name of the specific car brand.

-13. As a user, I want to be able to get a car suggestion according to the car's priority.
+10. As a user, I want to be able to get a car suggestion according to the car's priority.

+11. As a user, I want to have a list of all available brands, so that I can scroll through.

+12. As a user, I want to have a list of all available models, so that I can scroll through.

+13. As a user, I want to view each model for each brand, so that I can see the details about each car.

+14. As a user, I want to have car logos for all the brand's list, so that I can also recognize each brand by the symbol.

+15. As a user, I want to have a photo of each model of the car, so that I can distinguish the difference between them.

 Medium priority

-1. As a user I want to see in which country a certain car was manufactured, so that it might be easier to search for it in the future.
+1. As a user I want to see in which country a certain car was manufactured, so that I might see how old it is.

-2. As a user, I want to have a report option if the car proposal generator is not functioning appropriately, so that the admin might think of the potential fixes.
+2. As a user I want to see how much horsepower the car has, so that I might know how powerful it is.

-3. As a user, I want to be able to ask questions in the message sent to the administration, so that they could response faster than at the app store.

-4. As a user, I want to be able to share my results with the other users, so that they could notify me if the app picked the right cars for me.

-5. As a user, I want to have an option to compare two cars together, so that it might be easier for me to decide which one I should go for.

 Low priority

 1. As a user, I want to have an option to get to the car brand’s official website, so that I can see their new models as well.

+2. As a user, I want to fitler the cars, so that I know which ones are cheap, expensive or reliable.

+3. As a user, I want to have an option to download the picture of the car, so that I can search for it through Google Graphics.

+4. As a user, I want to have a directory where I could store all the car proposals previously done, so that I can go back and compare with the other results.